Identity – History

 Participation in national, European and international bodies and networks

-Other activities of HLHR is the Radio programme in Athina 984 radio.
+Other activities of HLHR is the Radio show in Athina 984 radio.

 Member